June 6, 2019

 I relate the pause, the conversations I had to have cancelling wonderful presenters, and the emails I had to send about the event no longer going ahead to the burning of a field that will once again grow wonderful fruit, but hasn’t enough nutrients in the soil to do so without a huge expenditure of effort!
 Getting the first event off the ground took an unprecedented amount of energy from me, and some unexpected difficulties after the event had depleted me further.
 I didn’t want to do it again at the expense of my health.
 Sitting back after pouring petrol on and setting fire to the remains from the past crop and seeing what seeds found their way to the replenished soil was not easy but the outcome is this collaboration with Ange Cooper.

 Ange was one of the presenters at Maximising Therapeutic Effectiveness in June 2017.
 With Georgie Oldfield of SIRPA, she and I facilitated the screening of All the Rage after the first day of the event.
 Her humility and thoughtfulness, her light touch and in depth knowledge, her openness and honesty, were admirable.
-Our connection and trust in each other has only grown since then, and in a common goal to bring emotional learning to the widest possible audience of healthcare professionals.
+Our connection and trust in each other has only grown since then, and in a common goal to bring emotional learning to the widest possible audience.

 So from the ashes, came EmotiHealth.